 The Nassau County Soil & Water Conservation District provides “on the ground” assistance for soil and water resources to promote the health, safety, and welfare of residents in their respective communities.
 On this page you will learn about the work we have done to protect species from extinction, maintain native habitats as well as ecological restoration and helping protect our local bio-diverstiy.
+The Nassau County Soil and Water Conservation District office is located whithin the Muttontown Preserve and assists with protecting it's local ecology.

 Explore below some of the conservation work we do.